Tuition and Fees

 ** The document fee is a mandatory lifetime fee charged to students upon matriculation.
 The fee covers digital content created specifically for HGSE courses during the academic year, as well as official HGSE transcripts and enrollment and verification letters, etc. issued to the student.

-Degree requirements stipulate that all Ed.M. and C.A.S. students are to be charged for at least eight courses (32 credits).
-Both full-time and part-time students may take a maximum of 40 credits during their degree (please note: How People Learn does not count toward the credit maximum; for those who complete How People Learn, their credit total cannot exceed 44).
+Degree requirements stipulate that all Ed.M. and C.A.S. students are to be charged for at least 32 credits.
+Beginning in academic year 2021-22, both full-time and part-time students may take a maximum of 48 credits during their degree.
 There is no charge for audited courses.

-Full-time students are not assessed additional tuition for courses taken during January Term or May Term.
-Part-time students paying by the credit will have any January Term or May Term courses added to their spring tuition bill; How People Learn would be added to the fall tuition bill.
-Part-time students on the flat tuition rate have January Term and May Term courses included in their spring tuition, and How People Learn included in their fall tuition.
+Full-time students are not assessed additional tuition for courses taken during June, July, August, January or May.
+Part-time students paying by the credit will have any January or May courses added to their spring tuition bill; June, July, and August courses will be added to the fall tuition bill.
+Part-time students on the flat tuition rate have January and May courses included in their spring tuition, and June, July, and August courses are included in their fall tuition.

 After fulfilling the tuition requirements, Ed.M. and C.A.S. students who have not completed their required coursework will be charged the HGSE facilities fee for any semesters in which they are enrolled in courses needed to fulfill degree requirements.
 The tuition charged for any repeated courses may not be included in the budget for financial aid purposes.
 Any courses taken that are not being used to fulfill degree requirements will be assessed tuition at the current per-course rate.